hantsy/spring-r2dbc-sample/docs/auditing.md

 }
 ```

-In the above codes, we allow unauthenticated user to perform a GET request on path */* or */posts*.
+In the above codes, we allow unauthenticated users to perform a GET request on path */* or */posts*, it only allows a `ADMIN` role based user to delete a post,  an authenticated user with `USER` role  is allowed  to create and update posts.

 And as an example, only the current user can access */users/{user}*.

-We defines two roles in the above  configuration, let's create a two users for test purpose.
+We define two roles in the above  configuration, let's create two users for test purpose.

 ```java
 @Bean